rkeener2/home-assistant.io/source/_docs/configuration/troubleshooting.markdown

 Before we dive into common issues, make sure you know where your configuration directory is.
 Home Assistant will print out the configuration directory it is using when starting up.

-Whenever a integration or configuration option results in a warning, it will be stored in `home-assistant.log` in the configuration directory.
+Whenever an integration or configuration option results in a warning, it will be stored in `home-assistant.log` in the configuration directory.
 This file is reset on start of Home Assistant.

 ### My integration does not show up